pdjr-signalk-plugins/sunphases/README.md

 You can get the plugin to log a list of the generated keys and their values by setting the debug key 'sunphases'.

-__Number of seconds between notification updates__ [interval]\
+__Heartbeat__ [interval]\
-This required number property defines how many seconds should elapse between notification updates.
+This required number property defines how frequently the plugin should refresh its data.
+At each [interval] the plugin will:

+1. Refresh the keys under [root] if the vessel position has changed by more than one degree of latitude or longitude or if Zulu time has rolled over into a new day.

+2. Process all defined notification rules.

-The default value is 600 which will cause the plugin to check and if necessary update notifications every 10 minutes.
+The default value for [interval] is 600 which will cause the plugin to perform a refresh every 10 minutes.

-Setting [interval] to 0 will cause the plugin to process notifications immediately that it is retsarted and then never again: useful for testing, but not much else.

 __Notification rules__ [notifications]\
 This array property contains a collection of *notification definitions*